Reese's candy converter lets you trade-in Halloween treats

-NEW YORK CITY, New York --Folks in New York who don't like the Halloween candy they receive after a night of trick-or-treating can now exchange the candy for a Reese's Peanut Butter Cup.
+NEW YORK --Folks in New York who do not like the Halloween candy they receive after a night of trick-or-treating can now exchange the candy for a Reese's Peanut Butter Cup.

 Reese's created a special vending machine called the "candy converter," designed just for this exchange.

-It made its debut at the Tarrytown Annual Halloween Parade in Tarrytown, New York.
-Now, it's headed to the Big Apple for Halloween night.
+It made its debut at the Tarrytown Annual Halloween Parade, and is headed to the Big Apple for Wednesday night.

 Reese's will exchange up to 10,000 cups.

-Those who won't be in New York will have to stick to making candy trading deals with family and friends.
+For those of us who won't be in New York, we'll have to stick to making candy trading deals with our family and friends.